cslysy/cslysy.github.io/_posts/2016-04-12-code_formatting.markdown

 ![alt tag](/assets/images/code-formatting/widescreen.png)

 That's the part of [AbstractNestablePropertyAccessor][spring-abstract] class from widely known [spring-framework][spring] library.
 For more inspiration please see [spring repository][spring-gh].
 Many developers would say that there is nothing wrong with this code and that's the point of this article.
 I really like Spring but I'm wondering if someone executed some kind of [uglyfier][uglyfier] on that code.
 This is very common practice nowadays to write code this way.
-I asked developers many times why the write code this way?
+I asked developers many times why they write code this way?
 Why so many characters in one line?
 The most common answer is "Because we can, we have widescreen monitors".
 Next, I asked if they tried to open it on mobile device?

 <img src="/assets/images/code-formatting/iphone.png" style="width:100%; display: block; margin: 0 auto;"/>